adamszhu/DEQA/README.md

 # DEQA:What did you refer to?
 Evaluating Co-references in Dialogue

-we create a large scale benchmark, open domain Dialogue Entity via Question Answering (DEQA), which consists of one English dataset and one Chinese dataset, of 8,415 and 6,203 dialogues, respectively.
+We create a large scale benchmark, open domain Dialogue Entity via Question Answering (DEQA), which consists of one English dataset and one Chinese dataset, of 8,415 and 6,203 dialogues, respectively.

 **NOTE** We are applying to Douban for permission to redistribute the data.
 We will publish the data as soon as possible after obtaining the permission of Douban.

 ## Dataset
-###Sample
+### Sample
 Sample of Chinese dialogue in the annotated dataset.

 | Chinese Dialogue           | English Translation                                        |